andino-rochon/cse-final/README.md

 ## Project Parts

-* Hardware Component with Ardino micro and commponents
+* Hardware Component with Arduino micro and commponents
-* Arduino software code to instruct the components what to do
+* Arduino software code to instruct the components what to do *Made in Arduino software and uploaded to the board
 * Computer JavaFX software for doctors to use to securly set medicarion dosage and time
+  * Created on UGA Nike server in emacs